Timdenders/Colonization-Conquerors/README.md

 - Resource Management:
   - Managing resources is a crucial aspect of the game.
 Players need to allocate resources wisely to ensure the growth and prosperity of their island.
 Achieving success hinges on the strategic allocation of construction efforts.
 - Interaction with Rival Players:
-  - "Empyria" delivers a local two-player competitive gaming experience, enabling players to fund rebel activities on their opponent's island and incite confrontations between their PT boats and the rival's fishing boats.
+  - "Colonization Conquerors" delivers a local two-player competitive gaming experience, enabling players to fund rebel activities on their opponent's island and incite confrontations between their PT boats and the rival's fishing boats.
 - Natural Disasters & Events:
   - Random disasters and events can occur in the game, adding an element of unpredictability.
 These events, such as rain storms or hurricanes, can have both positive and negative effects on a player's construction.